The White and Black Cat Metaphor That Helped Me Make Sense of Womanhood

 How I’m using this metaphor in my own world

 My entire life is default white cat energy.
 Even at 2am.
 I am always on call to the needs of others.
 Right now, that is mostly for my older dog.
 In a few weeks, it will also be for a newborn.
 Motherhood requires a certain vigilance.
 You are never off the clock.
 You are not promised a good night’s sleep.
 As my dog’s needs have become more demanding and a newborn is on the way, I’ve been really focused this year on how to serve happily.
-I do this pretty damn well.
+I do this pretty well.
 It doesn’t matter if my dog wakes me in the middle of the night, I am happy to take her outside.
 I give her my sweetness and patience 99.99% of the time.
-I am so damn intentional about this.
-To the point where I actually get frustrated if anyone else around me gets frustrated fast.
-Because I push myself to be patient to the utmost degree at all times and never, ever crack.
+I am extremely intentional about this.
+To the point where I actually get frustrated if anyone else around me gets frustrated fast—because I push myself to be patient to the utmost degree and try to never, ever crack.
 Not even at midnight.
 Not when I’m tired.
 Never.
 Caretaking is an Olympic sport.
 It’s a job.
 It’s a privilege.
 I started taking it this seriously, and it’s made all the difference.
 Motherhood is not for the weak-hearted.
 I respect what I do and how I do it.

 But I’m human, and I need time to recharge to stay at this Olympic level.